 CONSUMER PROTECTIONS AND PROHIBITED PRACTICES.

-Prohibition Against Kickbacks, Fee-Splitting and Unearned Fees.
-Section 8 of RESPA prohibits anyone from giving or accepting a fee, kickback or “thing of value” in exchange for referrals of settlement service business involving a RESPA loan.
+Prohibition Against Kickbacks, Fee-Splitting, and Unearned Fees.
+Section 8 of RESPA prohibits anyone from giving or accepting a fee, kickback, or “thing of value” in exchange for referrals of settlement service business involving a RESPA loan.
 RESPA also prohibits fee splitting and receiving unearned fees for services not actually performed.

 “Thing of Value.”
 This term is defined broadly and includes, without limitation, monies, things, discounts, salaries, commissions, fees, duplicate payment of a charge, stock, dividends, distributions of partnership profits, franchise royalties, credits representing monies that may be paid at a future date, the opportunity to participate in a money-making program, retained or increased earnings, increased equity in a parent or subsidiary entity, special bank deposits or accounts, special or unusual banking terms, services of all types at special or free rates, sales or rentals at special prices or rates, lease or rental payments based in whole or in part on the amount of business referred, trips and payment or another person’s expenses, or reduction in credit against an existing obligation.

 Permitted Payments.
-The following types of fees, compensation and other payments are permitted under RESPA Section 8:
+The following types of fees, compensation, and other payments are permitted under RESPA Section 8:

 A payment to an attorney for services actually rendered;